 Students have designed and implemented a ministry project plan to finish the Great Commission in a specific region using disciple making church saturation throughout the previous eight terms.
 They have done so by recruiting and training other pastors in their target region to revitalize their congregations as disciple making churches and employ saturation church planting to ensure that a church is accessible to everyone in the region.
 At this final Core Module, the initial focus is on students reporting their ministry projects' results.
 First, students write and present a ministry project summary report.
 This 10-15 page summary report allows time for presentation, discussion, and collaboration between the cohort members.
 Through written analysis and group discussion students consolidate what they have learned during the three-year ministry project and the church growth program.
-Students then cluster in triads to verbally present their ministry project thesis for peer review.
-After submitting a draft of their entire thesis for final editing and review by the university faculty and staff, the student completes a verbal presentation to a faculty committee.
+Students then cluster in triads to verbally present their Ministry Project Report for peer review.
+After submitting a draft of their entire Ministry Project Report, the student completes a verbal presentation to a committee.
 The student will then make any final changes required by the committee before submitting the final draft.
-Students also continue to learn by overseeing and supporting others to facilitate learning for new generations of disciple making pastors.
-(Thesis options are described in the Appendix.)
+(The Ministry Project Report is described in the Appendix.)